 - Are they new employees?
 When bringing on new employees, your SOP documents need to be very detailed and training-oriented.
 You want to ensure consistent outcomes regardless of who is performing a task.

 - What is the size of your audience?
 Will multiple people in different roles across multiple organizations be reading the document?
-If so, you may want to write the procedures in a way that clearly defines who, or what role, performs each task.
+If so, write the procedures in a way that clearly defines who, or what role, performs each task.
 This helps your audience understand where they each fit into the process and why their particular part is important.

 Once you determine your audience, you can use Lucidchart to delineate roles and responsibilities within the procedure, so everyone understands what tasks they are responsible for.